Committee Chairs

 Joined the board: 2022

-Serves on the Finance Committee and the Diversity, Equity and Inclusion Committee
+Serves on the Buildings and Grounds Committee and the Diversity, Equity, and Inclusion Committee

 Glen Woods ’05 is a native San Diegan and LJCDS alumnus.